Twinkling lights

 We want you to be 100% satisfied!
 For that reason, we examine, describe and photograph all of our jewellery with the utmost care.

-Should you for some reason not be satisfied, please don’t hesitate to contact us so that we can begin to find a solution together.
-In any case, you can return any article within 30 days and we will refund the full purchase price.
+Should you for some reason not be satisfied, please don’t hesitate to contact us so that we can find a solution together.
+In any case, you can return any article within one month and we will refund the full purchase price.

 Learn more